Code-Institute-Submissions/ms1-justine/README.md

 # Justine Cote Website

 This is the website for the artist Justine Cote.
-It is designed to show her wok, past and present in digital art, painting and sculpture.
+It is designed to show her work, past and present in digital art, painting and sculpture.
 It also advertises her latest exhibition and shows her past exhibitions and placements.
-It has a contact page and is also intended as a glimpse into the artist.
+It has a contact page and is also intended as a glimpse into the artist's world.

 [View the project live](https://johnston9.github.io/ms1-justine/)